Fra Angelico: The Vatican, 1445–1455

 In 1445 Pope Eugene IV summoned him to Rome to paint the frescoes of the Chapel of the Holy Sacrament at St Peter's, later demolished by Pope Paul III.
-Vasari claims that at this time Fra Angelico was offered the Archbishopric of Florence by Pope Nicholas V, and that he refused it, recommending another friar for the position.
-The story seems possible and even likely.
-However, if Vasari's date is correct, then the pope must have been Eugene IV and not Nicholas, who was elected Pope only on 6 March 1447.
-Moreover, the archbishop in 1446–1459 was the Dominican Antoninus of Florence (Antonio Pierozzi), canonized by Pope Adrian VI in 1523.
+Vasari suggests this might have been when Fra Angelico was offered the Archbishopric of Florence by Pope Nicholas V, to turn it down, recommending instead another friar.
+The story seems possible, and even likely.
+However, the detail does not tally.
+In 1445 the pope was Eugene IV.
+Nicholas was not to be elected until 6 March 1447.
+The archbishop in question during 1446–1459 was the Dominican Antoninus of Florence (Antonio Pierozzi), canonised by Pope Adrian VI in 1523.
 In 1447 Fra Angelico was in Orvieto with his pupil, Benozzo Gozzoli, executing works for the Cathedral.
 Among his other pupils were Zanobi Strozzi.

 From 1447 to 1449 Fra Angelico was back at the Vatican, designing the frescoes for the Niccoline Chapel for Nicholas V. The scenes from the lives of the two martyred deacons of the Early Christian Church, St. Stephen and St. Lawrence may have been executed wholly or in part by assistants.
 The small chapel, with its brightly frescoed walls and gold leaf decorations gives the impression of a jewel box.
-From 1449 until 1452, Fra Angelico returned to his old convent of Fiesole, where he was the Prior.
+From 1449 until 1452, Fra Angelico was back at his old convent of Fiesole, where he was the Prior.

 Death and beatification

 In 1455, Fra Angelico died while staying at a Dominican convent in Rome, perhaps on an order to work on Pope Nicholas' chapel.
 He was buried in the church of Santa Maria sopra Minerva.

+Apelles (see main article) was a highly renowned painter of Ancient Greece, whose output, now completely lost, is thought to have centred chronologically around 330 BCE.

+On display near the main altar is a marble tombstone, an exceptional honour for an artist at that time.
+Two epitaphs were written, probably by Lorenzo Valla.
+The first reads:

+"In this place is enshrined the glory, the mirror, and the ornament of painters, John the Florentine.
+A religious and a true servant of God, he was a brother of the holy Order of Saint Dominic.
+His disciples mourn the death of such a great master, for who will find another brush like his?
+His homeland and his order mourn the death of a distinguished painter, who had no equal in his art."
+Inside a Renaissance style niche is the painter's relief in Dominican habit.
+A second epitaph reads:

+"Here lies the venerable painter Brother John of the Order of Preachers.
+May I be praised not because I looked like another Apelles, but because I have offered to you, O Christ, all my wealth.
+For some, their works survive on earth; for others in heaven.
+The city of Florence gave birth to me, John."

 The English writer and critic William Michael Rossetti wrote of the friar: